swansong/angular-style-guide/README.md

     var whateverView = this;

 This keeps a reference to the controller (the proper value of 'this') available at all times (including event handlers) and keeps your variable names consistent.
 A reference to whateverView.property in the template/view will directly correspond to whateverView.property in the controller.

+Controller function names are CapitalCase ('SampleThingController'), names of instantiated controllers are camelCase ('sampleThingView').
+We follow this convention because your defined controller function is a contstructor, a singular thing that will be used to make many instances of that controller.

+    //not recommended
+    angular
+      .module('sample')
+      .controller('sampleController', sampleController);

+    function sampleController () {
+        var sampleView = this;
+    }
+Linters will complain about the assignment of 'this' because a camelCased function doesn't register as a constructor.

+    //recommended
+    angular
+      .module('sample')
+      .controller('SampleController', SampleController);

+    function SampleController () {
+        var sampleView = this;
+    }
+SampleController registers as a constructor function

 ### Directives ###
 As with all the other things, a directive should be as short and to the point as possible.
 One of the best reasons to use directives often is the ability to create highly semantic HTML that is easy to understand at a glance.
 Overly generic or overly verbose names undermine that benefit.